 Using a template is also fraught with risk.
 It is simply not possible to adequately customise terms of business for your particular circumstances (which is almost always essential) by completing an online form.
 By the way, this applies to most legal agreements.

-The businesses which provide these online agreements know this which is why they don't accept liability if the document is inadequate.
-So it's usually a waste of money.
-Their owns terms even say that you should obtain independent advice because they are not lawyers, which means you are not protected by a lawyer's PI insurance (an important reason to use a lawyer!)
+The businesses which provide these online agreements know this which is why they don’t accept liability if the document is inadequate.
+So it’s usually a waste of money.
+They even admit that you should obtain independent advice because they are not lawyers, which means you are not protected by a lawyer’s PI insurance (an important reason to use a lawyer!)

-If you do decide to draft your own terms of business, or any agreement, contact us and we’ll give you some guidance (free of charge) about what must be included to make the contract binding.
-In addition, there are dozens of extra things which should be included depending on the type of agreement which we can also help you with FOC.
+If you do decide to draft your own terms of business, or any agreement, contact us and we’ll give you some guidance about what must be included to make the contract binding.
+In addition, there are dozens of extra things which should be included depending on the type of agreement which we can also help you with.